Skip to main content

 Background

-The lookahead scheduler (executeEpochProgressBased in TickSimulation.hpp) issues a single stdexec::bulk for an entire epoch.
-Worker threads advance independently, spinning on predecessor-cluster completed_cycle atomics (thread_progress_array_) instead of rejoining the main thread at every cycle.
+The lookahead scheduler advances worker threads independently, spinning on predecessor-cluster completed_cycle atomics (thread_progress_array_) instead of rejoining the main thread at every cycle.
+The default epoch-free driver runs one window for the whole call; the deprecated per-epoch fallback (executeEpochProgressBased / executeRunProgressBased) keeps the same consumer-driven arbitration invariant but adds epoch boundaries.
 There is no per-cycle sync point where an auxiliary main-thread arbiter can run.

 MPSC admission uses a two-stage path (Connection::transfer, InPort::arbitrateMPSC):